kklemon/vibegit/README.md

 ## Never ever do manual Git housekeeping again

 Let's be honest.
 You know the problem.
 You spent hours or days working on a feature and forgot to group and commit changes once in a while.
-Suddenly you are facing 30 open file changes, scattered across a dozen or so different subtasks.
+Suddenly you are facing 30 open file changes, related to a dozen or so different subtasks.

 Now comes the fun part: **Crafting perfect, atomic commits.**